 The Ministry of Sound acquired the leasehold to 79-81 Borough Road last year.
 The building was originally owned by diary manufacturer Letts, but after it vacated it was used as a university campus and latterly as an office by Ipsos MORI.

 The idea to venture into co-working grew organically, says Simon Moore, the group’s creative director.
-After the company sold its record business to Sony, the group’s offices were half empty, he says, so they decided to sublet the space.

 In the same way the business started out on a mission to cater for people with musical tastes whose needs were not being met by the existing nightclub scene, it is now on a mission to provide co-working space for a creative audience whose needs are not being met by current office providers, says Moore.